suwanaloet/README_Generator/potential-enigma-master/Develop/READMEnode.md

   * [GitHub](#github)

   ## Installation
-  Download repo and run app locally
+  Download repo and run app locally in command line

   ## Usage
-  Run with nodejs
+  Run with node js

   ## License
   This project is licensed under the MIT.

   ## Credits
-  none
+  no other

   ## Tests
-  Video included at:
+  Test video recorded right now to be added with next push

   ## Questions
   Feel free to reach out at suwanaloet@wisc.edu.